Easy Cakes > Anything Goes Fairy Cakes 4 January 2009

 Cakes and Treats > The Best Chocolate Brownies 14 March 2008

-Posted by cath in Recipes, cakes and treats, comfort food, desserts, easy, specials.5 comments
+Posted by cath in cakes and treats, comfort food, desserts, easy, Recipes, specials.

 This is the ultimate in easy, comfort food.
 A treat with a cup of tea, or a delicious dessert with a scoop of vanilla ice cream, or cream.
 My brownie recipe has been a long search.
 I’ve done much researching of many different ideas and recipes.
 A lot of trials, tests and tweaks later, its a very good thing for my belly (and that of my chief tasters) that the quest is over, and perfection has been reached!